-The UN has been cooperating closely with the centres established by the Government to coordinate the health and socio-economic response and recovery to COVID-19.
-The Disaster Risk Coordination Unit (DRCU) - under the leadership of the UN Resident Coordinator and comprising the heads of UN agencies, the Red Cross/Red Crescent movement, international organizations and NGOs - was activated at the request of the Government in March 2020.
-DRCU has been able to mobilize a coordinated humanitarian response to COVID-19 leading to the development of the COVID-19 Response and Early Recovery Plan in close coordination with the Government's civil protection system and key immediate national COVID-19 response priorities.
-The COVID-19 Response and Early Recovery Plan was endorsed by the
+The UN has been cooperating closely with the centres Government on June 20, 2020.
+Through this Plan DRCU prioritized and leveraged comprehensive support across established by the Government to coordinate the health and socio-economic response and recovery to COVID-19. six priority sectors, e.g.: Early Recovery, Education, Food The Disaster Risk Coordination Unit (DRCU) - under Security and Logistics, Health, Protection, and Water the leadership of the UN Resident Coordinator and Sanitation, Hygiene (WASH) and non-food items (NFI). comprising the heads of UN agencies, the Red Cross/ During March-December 2020 the humanitarian and Red Crescent movement, international organizations and development partners under Disaster Risk Coordination NGOs - was activated at the request of the Government Unit mobilised more than USD 74 million (against original in March 2020.
+DRCU has been able to mobilize a estimation of USD 51 million) to provide rapid response coordinated humanitarian response to COVID-19 and address the most urgent needs of the vulnerable leading to the development of the COVID-19 Response population. and Early Recovery Plan in close coordination with the Government's civil protection system and key immediate national COVID-19 response priorities.
+The COVID-19 Response and Early Recovery Plan was endorsed by the beneficiaries in total have been equipped with knowledge on various aspects of the COVID-19 response and those included - the staff of the Ministry of Health, the healthcare workers.